 Kenyan sand boas are heavy-bodied stout snakes with a blunt head, small eyes, and a thick, short body and tail.
 Females are larger, reaching length between 26 and 32 inches, while males grow to about 15 inches.
-The belly is pale, and the back is yellow or orange with spotches ranging in color from medium brown to dark black.
+The belly is pale white or cream colored , and the back is yellow or orange with splotches ranging in color from medium brown to dark black.
 The tail is very short and tapers quickly to a dull point and can’t be coiled.
 The eyes are yellow, with a slitted pupil and the nostrils are located on the top of the head.
 The boa’s eyes and nostrils are placed on the head so that they remain free of debris when the snake’s body is hidden below the sand.

 The Kenyan sand boa is a subspecies of the Sand boa, and the full scientific name is G. colubrinus loveridgei, and is found primarily in eastern part of its range, in Kenya.
 The nominate subspecies, G. colubrinus colubrinus, is found in Egypt.

-Kenyan sand boas are found loose, sandy soil in semi-desert and desert margins, vegetated sand dunes, and arid scrubland.
+Kenyan sand boas are found in loose, sandy soil in semi-desert and desert margins, vegetated sand dunes, and arid scrubland.
 The species has been recorded from sea level to 1,500 meters.
 They are only found in low altitude areas, that has loose surface sand.

 In Egypt, it is known as uncommon and localized.
 Otherwise, not enough information is known on the home range, population density or numbers of the Kenyan sand boa.

 Kenyan sand boas primarily eat rodents, but have also been known to prey on lizards and birds.

 Snakes play an important role as both prey and predator in ecosystems all over the world.
 As a predator, the Kenyan sand boa helps keep its prey populations under control.
 Many of its prey items are considered pests to humans.
 They can be very important in regulating the populations of pest species such as rodents which are common around human activity.

 The Kenyan sand boa spends most of its time buried in sand or loose soil, or hiding in burrows.
 It is active at night, and will ambush prey and pull it under the sand where they use constriction until the prey is dead.